What To Eat In Whitefield Across Budgets

 Herbs & Spices

 A bungalow converted into a restaurant, Herbs & Spices has a cosy ambience.
 And, adding to that, they have a spread of Indian and global cuisine to please your palette.
-So, there’s everything from Thai Pumpkin Soup and quesadillas to pastas and desi options like Sarson Ka Saag to choose from.
+So, there’s everything from Thai Pumpkin Soup and quesadillas to pasta and desi options like Sarson Ka Saag to choose from.
+This is the place to head out for lunch.